-Local’s reaction to 3rd democratic presidential debate
+Local’s reaction to 3rd Democratic presidential debate

 Goeden says, “My minds pretty open, but I do have my favorites.”

-Watch party attendee, Dyana Benthin says, “I want to feel like I’m making an educated decision when I do vote.”
+“I want to feel like I’m making an educated decision when I do vote,” watch party attendee Dyana Benthin said.

 And while they might not have an exact candidate in mind, many Democrats say they have chosen a party.